Nallantli/Rossa/docs/Data_Types.md

 ## Pointer

-The `Pointer` type has no literals or operators - it cannot be declared in Ruota itself.
+The `Pointer` type has no literals or operators - it cannot be declared in Rossa itself.
 It is used for storing values during interfacing with C++ libraries.
 Usage is not important unless one wishes to make an external library.

 ## nil